 One of Bali’s most outstanding composers, Yudane splits his time between Bali and New Zealand.
-In Wellington he co-directs Gamelan Taniwha Jaya and teaches Balinese gamelan at the New Zealand School of Music.
+In Wellington he has directed Gamelan Taniwha Jaya and has taught Balinese gamelan at the New Zealand School of Music.
 He has composed for both Gamelan Padhang Moncar and Gamelan Taniwha Jaya.

 In Bali, Yudane he runs Kubu Art Space.
 He collaborates with many musicians, artists and composers in Bali, including Gamelan Wrdhi Swaram who performed concerts of his new works in Paris and Brussels in December 2017 as part of the Europhalia Arts Festival Indonesia.
 Included in the programme was his work “Aquifers”, part of which can be seen in the video below and is available on CD.

 “The focus of our concerts is on new music for gamelan which steps into structures of music that are linear and asymmetrical, rather than cyclical.
 As composers, we present our own ideas which can at times be based on traditional Balinese gamelan and at times based on Western traditions of music”